 The Computer Science ATAR course builds on the core principles, concepts and skills developed in the Digital Technologies subject in previous years.
 Students utilise and enhance established analysis and algorithm design skills to create innovative digital solutions to real-world problems.
 In the process, students develop computational, algorithmic and systems thinking skills which can be successfully applied to problems across domains outside Information Technology.
-In addition to the development of software, the essential concepts of networking, data management and cyber security are explored.
-With the vast amounts of data collected in our increasingly digital world, especially in the information-intensive business and scientific disciplines, data management is becoming essential.
-Similarly, with more and more devices connecting to the internet, cyber security is a major issue for society and the world continues to look for new, young experts to emerge in this field.
+In addition to software development, the essential concepts of networking, data management, and cybersecurity are explored.
+With the vast amounts of data collected in our increasingly digital world, particularly in information-intensive business and scientific disciplines, effective data management is becoming essential.
+Similarly, with an increasing number of devices connecting to the internet, cybersecurity has become a significant issue for society, and the world continues to look for new, young experts to emerge in this field.